Hillary Hosford

 Lindsay Bryson

-Lindsay got into dog training a few years after bringing her first dog, a corgi named Ollie, home.
-Lindsay began assisting a variety of classes at Diamonds in the Ruff in Spokane when the owners noticed she caught the training bug and had attended most of the scheduled offerings, in particular agility.
+Lindsay got into dog training through her first dog, a corgi named Ollie.
+Ollie taught Lindsay a lot about dog behavior and letting your dog have a voice.
+Lindsay began assisting a variety of classes at Diamonds in the Ruff in Spokane including agility, rally, freestyle, and manners classes for all ages.